 Tau Beta Pi March Officer eNotes

-This page contains critical information and links to help YOU succeed with your spring election and initiation process and your other chapter responsibilities.
+This page contains critical information and links to help you succeed with your spring election and initiation process and your other chapter responsibilities.
 Please bookmark the page to locate answers to your questions.
 A summary is at the top of the page with links to more detailed information and references.
-More chapter resources are availble here.
+Checkout additional resources are here.